 "I'm apprehensive because my goal is to meet the needs of students.
-I do not feel comfortable right now saying that those needs are being met," she said.
-Others shared her sentiments and expressed them in an April 29 silent protest outside Eldred's office, followed by a vocal May 2 protest in Le Mans Hall that included drums, music and chants.
-"We will not silently go away," said junior Alliance member Kelly COBA Curtis.
-"I am protesting the administration telling me that I'm not mature enough to engage in discussion about sexuality with my peers.'
-A RESIGNATION, A SPEAK-OUT Issues of sexual orientation returned to the forefront when Father David Garrick announced March 18 that he was resigning in FOREVER REMEM-BERED The Class of 1998 faced "He was the kind of person when Stoyanova continued from page 1 offers one scholarship a year for international students and I applied for it and received it,' she said.
-Since then Stoyanova has proven herself worth the investment and marked herself as the best During her four years at Saint Mary's, Stoyanova has worked part-time and as Chief served Financial Officer of the Young Executives Club.
+I do not feel comfortable right now saying that those needs are being met," she said. faced Others shared her sentiments and expressed them in an April 29 silent protest outside Eldred's when office, followed by a vocal May 2 Hall protest in Le Mans Hall that included drums, music and chants.
+"We will not silently go away," COBA said junior Alliance member Kelly Curtis.
+"I am protesting the administration telling me that I'm not mature enough to engage in discussion about sexuality with my peers."
+A RESIGNATION, A SPEAK-OUT Issues of sexual orientation returned to the forefront when Father David Garrick announced March 18 that he was resigning in an enlarged heart.
+"He was the kind of person

+Stoyanova continued from page 1 offers one scholarship a year for international students and I applied for it and received it," she said Since then Stoyanova has proven herself worth the investment and marked herself as the best.
+During her four years at Saint Mary's, Stovanova has worked part-time and as Chief served Financial Officer of the Young Executives Club.
 She held the position of vice president and treasurer of Management the Club, was a member of both the Accounting and Finance clubs and served as a student representative of the library committee.
 At the Honors Convocation on May 3, Stoyanova not only received her valedictory medal but also earned the Wall Street Journal Award, the Academic Achievement Award and the Accounting Award.
 Four years ago, Stoyanova traveled down the same treelined Avenue like the rest of the freshmen, only it was the first time for her.
 She had never visited Saint Mary's and had only seen a few pictures and read brochures and other information from the school.
-"I didn't have any specific expectations of the College," she said.
+"I didn't have any specific expectations of the College, she said.
 "It was hard in the beginning since I was in a totally different setting and there weren't many Bulgarians or international students here.
-For the first couple of months, I hardly talked to anyone."
-However, Stoyanova has made adjustments since her difficulties freshman year.
-"I definitely think I got a quality education, but at first, I regretted there were few international students here.
-But now, I think it was for the best.
-6 T'VE NEVER REGRETTED COMING TO SAINT MARY'S BECAUSE THE PEO-PLE HAVE BEEN SO HELPFUL AND CARING BUT AT THE SAME TIME THEY PUSH AND CHALLENGE YOU.' > Rossista Stoyanova I have so many friends and the teachers and staff have been so wonderful.'
+For the first couple of months, 1 "I definitely think I got a quality education, but at first, I regretted there were few international students here.
+But now, I think it was for the best. ficulties freshman year.

+hardly talked to anyone."

+However, Stoyanova has

+made adjustments since her dif-

+6 T'VE NEVER REGRETTED LCOMING TO SAINT MARY'S BECAUSE THE PEO-PLE HAVE BEEN SO HELPFUL AND CARING BUT AT THE SAME TIME THEY PUSH AND CHALLENGE YOU.'

+ROSSISTA STOYANOVA

+said.

+I have so many friends and the teachers and staff have been so wonderful.

 Although Stoyanova normally goes home to Bulgaria once a year in the summer, it is her friends and the staff at Saint Mary's who have helped to make America her second home "It's been great going home with friends," she said.
-"My first year here, I felt like I wouldn't fit in and now I do.
+"My first year here, 1 felt like 1 wouldn't fit in and now I do.
 Now I know I can relate to people from different cultures.
 People are the same everywhere.
 I've never regretted coming to Saint Mary's because the people have been so helpful and caring but at the same time they push and challenge you."
 She cites the actions of Susan Vance, a professor in the business administration and economics department, demonstrating how the faculty has gone above and beyond the call The Observer • CAMPUS NEWS of duty to help her.